erictossell/russh/README.md

 ```

 ### Configuration
-The first time running the application will ask if you would like to generate a `.config/russh/russh.json` if one does not exist.
+The first time running the application will ask if you would like to generate a `.config/russh/russh.toml` if one does not exist.

-`russh` will look for a `russh.json` in the `cwd` and if none exists it will default to the `.config/russh` value.
+`russh` will look for a `russh.toml` in the `cwd` and if none exists it will default to the `.config/russh` value.

 #### Example Configuration